bpiyush/ml-engg-docs/workflow.md

 Markdown - All in One
 reStructuredText
 3D Viewer for VSCode
+Python Docstring Generator
 ```
 and lots more.

+**Documentation**:
+I use `Python Docstring Generator` extension on VSCode to generate Google format docstrings.
+For usual documentation (e.g. installation), I use READMEs inside individual folders.

+**Unit testing**: I use `unittest` framework for testing - see [this](https://realpython.com/python-testing/#unittest) for a quick overview.

+**Pre-commit hooks**: TODO

 Useful links:
 * [PyTorch support in VS Code](https://code.visualstudio.com/docs/datascience/pytorch-support)